justinmarwad/Ceph-in-the-Homelab/README.md

 Let's be honest, learning ceph is hard for newbies.
 I wrote this documentation to document the process of me learning ceph and to hopefully help anyone else who is also trying to learn ceph to implement it in their homelab.

+## Install

+It's as simple as `sudo snap install microceph`

+## Configure

+Configuration is as simple as `sudo microceph init` and then enter the correct information.
+Enter yes to adding nodes and get the token.
+Then run `sudo microceph cluster add $TOKEN` on the other nodes where $TOKEN is your token.

 ## Questions

 ### Can I use Ceph with a directory?